Publishing an app

 - References to external data should be validated to give users feedback on whether the referenced data exists in the external service.

-- For entry fields that contain references to external data, your app should use the Entry Field location of the SDK to resolve the reference and show a preview within Contentful, or visually notify the user if the reference is not valid.
+- For entry fields that contain references to external data, your app should use the Entry Field location of the App SDK to resolve the reference and show a preview within Contentful, or visually notify the user if the reference is not valid.
 For an SKU field, for example, this can be as simple as making an API call to your service and displaying some text underneath the entry, stating whether it is a valid SKU or not.
 The more context the user gets when editing the field, the better.
 Again, in the example of a SKU, the displayed text could also contain the product name or other information.

 - Customers might use Contentful to create complex publishing pipelines.
 To make integrating your app simple, we recommend kepping the amount of API calls necessary to resolve references to data in your service as low as possible.